One style of yo-yo is known as Counterweight (Free hand, or 5A). This tutorial is to help get you started on your way to becoming the next 5A champ.

 Counterweight gives you a bit more freedom than standard string tricks, freeing up both hands to control the yo-yo and string, but it can demand a lot more control and timing.
 Take a look:

 You’ll need a string-play yo-yo and a weight, at the very least.
-There are yo-yos that come bundled for counterweight play, such as Duncan’s Freehand and Throw Monkey 2010, which come with their own weights of various shapes and sizes.
-For beginners, we recommend a soft weight, like the standard Rubber Ball.
+There are yo-yos that come bundled for counterweight play, such as Duncan’s Freehand NextGen and Raptor, which come with their own weights of various shapes and sizes.
+For beginners, we recommend a soft weight, like the standard Rubber Ball and Candy Dice.